 The first of the Early Decision college admissions deadlines are approaching and students are nervously revising their college application essays.
-However, before they submit their application, they need to remember that there are reasons why people criticize Early Decision as primarily benefiting rich kids.
+However, before they submit their applications, they need to remember that there are reasons why people criticize Early Decision as primarily benefiting rich kids.
 As students make one final review of their application, they should make sure they know the following three things about Early Decision.

 Join other parents in the Coffee Cup College Planning Facebook Group